Alec Baldwin shoots and kills cinematographer on film set, police say | DW | 22.10.2021

 A woman has died after being shot when US actor and producer Alec Baldwin fired a prop gun on a movie set.

-Police in New Mexico on Friday confirmed that a woman had died after being shot with a prop firearm that was fired by actor Alec Baldwin.
+Police in New Mexico on Friday confirmed that a woman had died after being shot with a prop firearm that was fired on a movie set by producer and actor Alec Baldwin.

 Officials said cinematographer Halyna Hutchins had died of her injuries and that director Joel Souza had also been wounded.